hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/404_sayings_and_utterances.md

 the Upanishad, "The knot of the heart is rent asunder, and all doubts cease" (Mundaka Upanishad, II.ii.8).

-When in ancient times this knowledge (Jnâna) and this feeling (Bhâva) thus blossomed forth simultaneously in the heart of the Rishi, then the Highest Truth became poetic, and then the Vedas and other scriptures were composed.
+When in ancient times this knowledge (Jnāna) and this feeling (Bhāva) thus blossomed forth simultaneously in the heart of the Rishi, then the Highest Truth became poetic, and then the Vedas and other scriptures were composed.
 It is for this reason that one finds, in studying them,